crisostomi/task-vectors-playground/README.md

 ## Applying task-vectors
 Now the script is `src/scripts/use_task_vectors.py` and the configuration is `conf/task_vectors.yaml`.
 Task vectors to apply can be chosen in the `task_vectors.to_apply` voice in the config, which expects a list of dataset names.

-For the moment, the evaluation of the merged model is carried only on the dataset selected in `conf/nn/data/` under the `defaults.dataset` voice.
-We'll later make it possible to evaluate over a bunch of datasets.
-Or will we?